-T Boone Pickens Died At The Age Of 91
+T. Boone Pickens Dead At 91

 “At 91, I’m grateful for every added day, week, month and year,” he wrote mere weeks ago.
 “However, I’m realistic about being close to the finish line.
 And I’m working diligently to complete projects as quickly as I can and tie up any loose ends.”

 Less than two weeks after writing those words, Pickens passed away.
-He recently moved his childhood home to Karsten Creek in Stillwater, OK, but unfortunately, it looks like he never got the chance to see that project completed.
+He recently moved his childhood home to Karsten Creek in Stillwater, Oklahoma.
+Unfortunately, it looks like he never got the chance to see that project completed.

 “I have a lot of work left to do and not a lot of time to get it done.
 That’s not a morbid notion, it’s reality.
 And accepting reality at my age invariably leads to reflection.”